 tunnel (being finished) the stonecutters struck each man towards his counterpart, axe against axe … “

-In 1891, the inscription was surreptitiously cut from the wall of the tunnel and broken into fragments which were later recovered by the British Consul of the time and placed in the Istanbul Archaeology Museum.
+In 1891, the inscription was surreptitiously cut from the wall of the tunnel and broken into fragments.
+The British Consul of the time later recovered these and placed in the Istanbul Archaeology Museum.

 - Title: Siloam Inscription